 1. Check Your Credit Report

-You can obtain a free credit report every 12 months from each credit reporting company (TransUnion, Equifax and Experian).
+You can obtain a free credit report every 12 months from each credit reporting company (TransUnion, Equifax, and Experian).
 Review this report carefully to make sure the information is correct and up-to-date.
 Your credit report contains the data used to calculate your credit score and it may contain errors.
-In particular, check to make sure that there are no late payments incorrectly listed for any of your accounts and that the amounts owed for each of your open accounts is correct.
+In particular, check to make sure that there are no late payments incorrectly listed for any of your accounts and that the amounts owed for each of your open accounts are correct.
 If you find errors on any of your reports, dispute them with the credit bureau.

 2. Make On-Time Payments (Setup Payment Reminders)

 Making your credit payments on time is one of the biggest contributing factors to your credit scores.
 Northeast Credit Union offers Bill Pay alerts through Bill Pay in online banking.
 Schedule a text or an email to remind you to make payments with Bill Pay Alerts, so you never forget to make a payment.
 See how to set up alerts.
 (Payment History makes up 35% to a FICO Score calculation, this category has the greatest effect on improving your scores, but past problems like missed or late payments are not easily fixed.)